clowdr-app/clowdr-app.github.io/content/organizer-guides/conference-setup/content.md

 ---
 updatedDate: 2021-04-21T05:57:27.000+00:00
-title: Managing your content with Midspace
+title: Managing Content
+index: 0
 description: Learn how to manage your program's content on Midspace
 author: Cristal Mojica
 ---